 Relieving Baby’s Constipation

 If your baby seems unusually fussy, hasn’t pooped in a while, has a firm abdomen, and has no appetite, they may be constipated and need extra help to relieve themselves.
 Here are some ways to get your baby’s bowels moving:

 - Bicycle legs: Place your baby on their back and move their legs in a circular motion, mimicking the motion of pedaling on a bicycle.
 This should relieve some belly pressure and get things moving.

 - Warm water bath or warm washcloth on baby’s belly: This will relax and help them release some of the bowel tension.

-- Try a different formula: They may be reacting to ingredients in the formula.
-So, try a different brand or even a different kind of formula, such as a sensitive stomach, low-lactose, or even soy.
+- Try a different formula: Your baby may be reacting to ingredients in their formula.
+Try a different brand or a different kind of formula, such as a sensitive stomach, low-lactose, or even soy.

 - Change your diet: If you are breastfeeding, your baby could be reacting to something in your diet.
 Try eliminating dairy from your diet to see if that helps.

 - Tummy massage: With your baby on their back, place your hands on their tummy right by the navel and gently massage in a clockwise circular motion.
 You may use some baby lotion or oil, such as coconut oil, while you massage for about three to five minutes.

 If the tips above do not relieve your baby’s constipation, talk with your baby’s doctor about trying the following:

 - Take a rectal temperature.